To arrange an author visit, please email firstname.lastname@example.org.

 • an auditorium speech with slideshow on medieval history (especially pants) and the writing process

-• a gathering with students who’s read one of my books — because how often do you get to talk about a book with person who wrote it?!
+• a gathering with students who’ve read one of my books — because how often do you get to talk about a book with person who wrote it?!

 • a classroom exercise on writing and revision, especially the difference between verbs (good) and adverbs (not).